Nations lock horns as whalers, opponents meet in Brazil

 "The reform proposals are aimed at making the IWC capable again of making decisions as a resources-managing body, and we believe it would be in the interests of all members including anti-whaling nations," Japanese government spokesman Yoshihide Suga told reporters in Tokyo.

+Asked if Japan was thinking of pulling out of the IWC, Suga only said: "At the moment, the government is making its utmost efforts towards the reforms."

-In another category of exemption, aboriginal subsistence hunting is allowed in several countries, including Greenland, Russia, the United States and Saint Vincent and the Grenadines.
+In another category of exemption, aboriginal subsistence hunting is allowed in several countries including the United States, Russia, Greenland and Saint Vincent and the Grenadines.

 Conservation groups are opposed to a proposal before the IWC to increase annual whale kill quotas for these countries, and automatic renewal of quotas every six years, without consulting the IWC's scientific committee.